darenmalfait/nerdfish.be/.github/PULL_REQUEST_TEMPLATE.md

 > Add a brief description

-## ⛳️ Current behavior (updates)
+## ⛳️ Current behaviour (updates)

-> Please describe the current behavior that you are modifying
+> Please describe the current behaviour that you are modifying

-## 🚀 New behavior
+## 🚀 New behaviour

-> Please describe the behavior or changes this PR adds
+> Please describe the behaviour or changes this PR adds

 ## 💣 Is this a breaking change (Yes/No):